-Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Alliance, Ohio.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending Alliance domestic violence cases.
 Call and speak with Robert about your case.
-Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.